 7) How to Cancel Unwanted Sounds with a Noise Gate

 A noise gate is usually used for the reduction of unwanted external sounds and to help reduce background noise.
 It allows an audio signal to pass through only when it is above a threshold value.
-In other words, it is usually used when the level of the audio signal is above the level of the noise.
+In other words, it is usually used when the level of the mic signal is above the level of the noise.
 If properly set, the noise gate will reduce steady noise static from amplifier and hum from the power supply system and power cable without affecting the sound source.
 With very few adjustments, with the help of the gate, you can get rid of the unwanted background noise or static audio that your microphone picks up, either at the stage or in your home studio.
 If you are still getting mains hum causing audio interference, you could try changing over to another power socket.

 Noise gate software or hardware usually has 5 parameters: